pnsn/GFAST/README.txt

 (b)  Next, build the shared GFAST C libraries by descending into the
      src directory and typing make.

-(c)  As an example, one can also SWIG the shared library so that the C
+(c)  As an example, one can also Cython the shared library so that the C
      functions can be used directly from Python.
 Hopefully, the compile.sh bash script is sufficient.
 Additionally, if you are installing to non-system standard directories you will need to set/modify your